Rethinking 3D LiDAR Point Cloud Segmentation: Reformulation of Point-based methods

 For grouping neighboring 3D points, PointNet++ uses a ball query to obtain for each sampled point all points that are within a given distance.
-While a naive implementation has the complexity of $\mathcal{O}(MN)$, more efficient implementations reduce it using data structures like k-d trees or octrees \cite{7139702}.
-This, however, increases memory requirements.
+While a naive implementation has the complexity of $\mathcal{O}(MN)$, more efficient implementations reduce it using data structures like k-d trees or octrees \cite{behley2015efficient}.
+This, however, increases the memory requirements.
 In order to make the grouping of PointNet++ \cite{qi2017pointnet++} much more efficient, we search neighboring rays first and then exclude the points that are too far away from the sampled point.
 We obtain the neighboring rays by taking the $k\times k$ neighbors in the projected point cloud as shown in \figref{fig:grouping_comp}.
 The parameter $k$ provides a trade-off between accuracy and runtime as we will show in the experiments.
 For each of the $k^2$ points, we obtain the 3D points and subtract the 3D position of the sampled point to convert the points from global coordinates to local coordinates as in PointNet++.
 We then compute the norm of each point, \ie, the 3D distance to the sampled point, and mask all points that are within a given distance.
 The complexity of this operation is $\mathcal{O}(Mk^2)$ where $k^2 \ll \log N$.
 A comparison between this grouping strategy and the grouping in PointNet++ is displayed in \figref{fig:grouping_comp}.

-\figref{fig:ppa} illustrates how projected sampling and grouping are efficiently implemented in a network.
-Given the input $\mathbb{R}^{(C+3)\times H\times W}$, where $C$ is the number of feature channels, which are concatenated with the 3D coordinates ($C+3$), the unfold operations uniformly samples $H'\times W'$ points as discussed in Section \ref{sec:Sample} and copies the corresponding $k\times k$ neighborhood for each sampled point $m \in H'\times W'$.
+\figref{fig:ppa} illustrates how reformulated sampling and grouping are efficiently implemented in a network.
+Given the input $\mathbb{R}^{(C+3)\times H\times W}$, where $C$ is the number of feature channels which are concatenated with the 3D coordinates ($C+3$), the unfold operation uniformly samples $H'\times W'$ points as discussed in \secref{sec:Sample} and copies the corresponding $k\times k$ neighborhood for each sampled point $m \in H'\times W'$.
 This yields the tensor $F_{in} \in \mathbb{R}^{(C+3)\times k^2\times H'\times W'}$.
 For each sampled point, we then subtract the 3D coordinate of the sampled point from the coordinates of the corresponding $k^2$ neighboring points.
 We finally compute the distance map $\mathbb{R}^{k^2\times H'\times W'}$ and the binary neighborhood mask $\{0,1\}^{k^2\times H'\times W'}$, which is $1$ if a point is within the radius of a sampled point.
 The neighborhood mask defines the grouping for each sampled point.